pommelstrike/pommelstrike_quicktools/README.md

 # 🛠️ pommelstrike quick tools
-If this tool helps your workflow, consider supporting via [Patreon](https://www.patreon.com/pommelstrike)
+If this tool helps your workflow, consider supporting following via [Patreon](https://www.patreon.com/pommelstrike) it is free!

 ---